Components¶

 Get Request Flow:

-1. Worker requests shared data from node cache
+1. Worker requests shared data from local node cache

 2. Node cache checks local cache: